siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 author = ""
 categories = ["Learning"]
 date = 2023-02-12T16:00:00Z
-description = "A simple realization." draft = true series = []
-tags = ["Personal"]
-title = "It's Not Imposter Syndrome - I Just Suck!"
+description = "Thoughts on straight up sucking and not being good at what I do." draft = true series = [] tags = ["Personal"] title = "Dealing With NOT Imposter Syndrome"

 +++